untemps/dom-observer/README.md

 ##### One-shot mode

-Call the `wait` method with the selector of the element you want to target, null as second parameter and an optional object to initiate the observation.
+Call the `wait` method with the element or the selector of the element you want to target, null as second parameter and an optional object to initiate the observation.

 Once the element is added to, removed from or changed in the DOM, the promise is resolved with various number of arguments depending on the observed event.